 Using the license servers of UNC

-If you plan to install Mathematica on a workstation or Unix server on the UNC-CH campus, we strongly recommend that you use the license server of Research Computing to get licenses to run Mathematica.
-As long as your Unix server is on the UNC-CH network, you can use this server for checking out Mathematica licenses.
+If you plan to install Mathematica on a workstation or Linux server on the UNC-CH campus, we strongly recommend that you use the license server of Research Computing to get licenses to run Mathematica.
+As long as your Linux server is on the UNC-CH network, you can use this server for checking out Mathematica licenses.

-- Install Mathematica locally on your Unix system as in Wolfram’s instructions of Mathematica standalone installation for Unix/Linux.
+- Install Mathematica locally on your Linux system as in Wolfram’s instructions of Mathematica standalone installation for Linux.
 At step 8, when prompted on how to configure the password, choose Network License.
 The name of the server running a Mathematica License manager should be entered as

 - After you do this, the license information will be saved in the mathpass file in the Configuration/Licensing directory of your Mathematica installation directory.